What’s a triple compost bin, and why might you need one? Good question.

 Most people don’t even have one compost bin.
-That’s according to a National Waste and Recycling Survey that found that 72 percent of Americans do not compost.
+That’s according to a 2014 National Waste and Recycling Survey that found that 72 percent of Americans do not compost.

 Why Use a Triple Compost Bin?

 A triple compost bin reduces the weight in your composting pile, which is important when you need to turn over the materials.
-Whether you use a standing bin or a rotating barrel or drum, wet materials and pounds of food, cardboard and garden scraps really do add up.
+Whether you use a standing bin or a rotating barrel or drum, wet materials and pounds of food, cardboard, and garden scraps really do add up.
 The three-bin system also allows you to continue to compost throughout the year, while also having compost readily available for when you need it in the garden.

 How To Build a Triple Compost Bin

 You’ll need some wood that is pesticide-free for the purest form of compost.
-That means no pressure treated wood that is common for decks, home projects, etc. Seek out chemical-free woods such as redwood or cedar, especially repurposed wood, for the best rot-resistance.
+That means no pressure-treated wood that is common for decks, home projects, etc. Seek out chemical-free woods such as redwood or cedar, especially repurposed wood, for the best rot-resistance.

 Allow a space about 3 feet by 9 feet wide for a standard triple compost bin.
 Of course, you can use whatever size or method that works for your needs in your location.
-The thing that matters most, is to just start composting, regardless of how large your compost bin may be!
+The thing that matters most, is to just start composting, regardless of how large your compost bin is!